YARC-Official/docs/Engine.md

 | **Hit Window Min Size** | 40ms | All |

 ##  🆕 Creating new presets
-You cannot edit existing presets, but you can copy them by hitting the COPY button in Settings > Customization tab.
+You cannot edit the official presets, but you can copy them by hitting the COPY button in Settings > Customization tab.
 This will create a copy of the selected engine preset, and will show the values on screen, which you can edit.
 Values are different per game mode.
 Values are saved automatically upon exiting the settings screen.